Nuremberg Itinerary: How To Spend 1, 2, 3 Days In Nuremberg

-Charming, quaint streets fill Nuremberg.
-Every look of the way in the old town seems that there’s something pretty to photograph.
-From the city’s bridges to churches, narrow lanes to open-air markets, almost everywhere!
+As I mentioned earlier, charming, quaint streets fill Nuremberg.
+Every turn in the old town seems to present something picturesque to photograph, from the city’s bridges to churches, narrow lanes to open-air markets, almost everywhere!

-If you read my article about 15 Reasons to Visit Nuremberg, I bet you’ll also find it hard which place to see first.
-I discussed every beautiful thing I discovered in Nuremberg in that post.
-It will give you a good insight into the itineraries you’ll find below.
+If you read my article about my reasons to visit Nuremberg, I bet you’ll also find it challenging to decide which place to see first.
+In that post, I discussed every beautiful thing I discovered in Nuremberg.
+It will provide you with a good insight into the itineraries you’ll find below.

 A day trip to Nuremberg is possible for sure.
 But, 2 days in Nuremberg is preferable as it will be enough to see the city’s best attractions.
 Give yourself another day in Nuremberg to visit more museums and to have more time for shopping.